parsiya/parsiya.net/backup-content/post/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 <!--more-->

-{{< imgcap src="/images/2015/tales1/CBC-Mode-Wikipedia.jpg" caption="These are not the diagrams you are looking for - Source: Wikipedia" >}}
+{{< imgcap src="" caption="" /images/2015/tales1/CBC-Mode-Wikipedia.jpg These are not the diagrams you are looking for - Source: Wikipedia >}}

 Instead I am going to talk about what happens inside those rectangles labeled “block cipher encryption/decryption.”
 If you don’t want to know about the AES stuff, jump directly to [2.
 AES Keys in Action](#aeskeysinaction).